South Carolina Court Records

 Step 1.
 Meet the License and Marriage Requirements.

-To get a marriage license in South Carolina, applicants must meet the eligibility rules set by the state.
-Applicants must meet the age of consent, which is 18.
-Applicants who are 16 or 17 can still marry, but only with the signed consent of their parents or guardians.
-Unlike some states, South Carolina has no residency requirements for obtaining a license, but the marriage ceremony must be done within the state.
+To get a marriage license in South Carolina, applicants will be required to eligibility rules set by the state.
+They must meet the age of consent, which is 18.
+Notwithstanding, applicants who are 16 or 17 can still marry, but only with the signed consent of their parents or guardians.
+Unlike some states, South Carolina has no residency requirements for obtaining a license, but the marriage ceremony shouldd be done within the state.
 In addition, applicants are also not required to submit to a blood test.

 Step 2.
 Gather the Required Information.